Sami Lepistö

-Sami Lepistö (born 17 October 1984) is a Finnish professional ice hockey defenceman who currently plays for SCL Tigers of the National League (NL).
+Sami Lepistö (born 17 October 1984) is a Finnish former professional ice hockey defenceman.
 He is the son of former Jokerit captain and youth international defenceman Jussi Lepistö.
 Sami was drafted by the Washington Capitals in the third round, 66th overall, in the 2004 NHL Entry Draft.

 Playing career

 Jokerit

 Lepistö played professional hockey for Jokerit in the Finnish SM-liiga.
 In 2003–04, his first season, Lepistö had 3 goals and 7 points in 53 games, followed by one assist in eight playoff games for Jokerit.
 He also played for Finland in the 2004 World Junior Ice Hockey Championships, scoring four goals and eight points in seven games.
 Lepistö saw his offensive numbers rise in 2004–05, as he had 7 goals and 25 points in 55 games.
 Lepistö also had a solid playoff performance for Jokerit, scoring 1 goal and 8 points in 12 games.

 Lepistö returned to Jokerit in 2005–06 and increased his offensive numbers once again, scoring 8 goals and 29 points in 56 games.
 However, he had an injury plagued 2006–07 season, as he had 1 goal and 10 points in 26 games.
 On 31 May 2007, Lepistö signed a two-year, entry-level contract with the Washington Capitals.